neiljohari/scram/README.md

 ### Quick Overview of Scram
 - Holder
   - Scram doesn't force you to use a specific group system.
 Instead, just include `Holder` into any class which can hold `Policies`.
+  - Scram provides a class for objects like Groups through an `AggregateHolder`.
+This is a class which should be included in anything which holds policies through other holders.
-In most cases, your `Holder` will be a `User` model or a `Group` model.
+  - In most cases, your `AggregateHolder` will be a `User` model.
+Your `Group` model will be a `Holder`.
+If you don't want to use a group system, then your `User` model will likely be a `Holder`.
 - Policy
   - Policies are used to bundle together permissions.
   - There are 2 kinds of `Policies`: Those for a specific model, and "global" `Policies` for permissions that aren't bound to a specific model.